Socialcap-app/socialcap-anonymous-voting/docs/protocol-relayer-api.md

 - `planUid` is the plan Uid that we will process now.
 - `claims` is the list of claims that electors have voted, as an array of _VotingClaim_ objects.
 - `chainId` is the network where voting will be settled: 'mainnet', 'devnet' (default) or 'zeko'
-- `signature` is the _optional_ signature required when we register a group with an owner.
+- `signature?` is the _optional_ signature required when we register a group with an owner.

 **Permissions**